mapbox/node-pre-gyp/README.md

 Just put `node-pre-gyp package publish` in your `.travis.yml` after `npm install`.

-If you want binaries for OS X change your `.travis.yml` to use:
+If you want binaries for OS X change you have two options:

+ - Enable `multi-os` for your repo by emailing a request to `support@travis-ci.com`.
+More details at <http://docs.travis-ci.com/user/multi-os/>.
+An example of a repo using multi-os is [node-sqlite3](https://github.com/mapbox/node-sqlite3/blob/f69b89a078e2200fee54a9f897e6957bd627d8b7/.travis.yml#L4-L6).
+ - Or, you can change the `language` and push to a different branch to build on OS X just when you commit to that branch.
+Details on this below:

+##### OS X publishing via a branch

+Tweak your `.travis.yml` to use:

 ```yml
 language: objective-c
 ```

 Keep that change in a different git branch and sync that when you want binaries published.
-This little hack will hopefully become obsolete when [travis adds proper support for different operating systems](https://github.com/travis-ci/travis-ci/issues/216).

 Note: using `language: objective-c` instead of `language: nodejs` looses node.js specific travis sugar like a matrix for multiple node.js versions.